espocrm/documentation/administration/fields.md

 ## Foreign

-A Forein field fetches data from the related record.
+A field fetches data from the related record.

 Parameters:

 * Link – *Created By*, *Modified By*, *Assigned User*, *file*, *image* (can be set upon field creation).
-* Field – field that exsists in the related record (can be set upon field creation).
+* Field – a field that exsists in the related record (can be set upon field creation).

 Field in JSON format:
 ```